Teach Them to Live Grace Filled Lives, Part 1

 Grace, number six, produces gratitude toward God and love toward others.
 When you experience grace, it activates something.
 Philippians chapter 2 says, “For it’s the grace of God; it’s God who is at work in you, both to will and to work for His good pleasure.”

 So grace produces this gratitude toward God, it produces a love and a lifestyle and a set of good works.
-Verse 10, right?
-You are saved, not by works but you are His workmanship, you are created and there this is this new power and life, this grace that gives you a “want-to” and a will to have good works of love and kindness and concern for other people.
+You are created and there this is this new power and life, this grace that gives you a “want-to” and a will to have good works of love and kindness and concern for other people.

 The Old Testament roots are all the way in the early part of the Bible.
 Genesis 3, verse 21.
 After the sin of Adam and Eve, we have, Who takes care?
 Who covers?
 And he introduces the concept of the shedding of blood for the remission of sins.